 Gardening Techniques That Help You Prevent a Pest Infestation

-This is a practice that has been used since ancient times, rotating crops means that you will plant different kinds of crops in sequenced seasons.
+This is a practice that has been used since ancient times.
+When you rotate crops, you plant different kinds of crops in sequenced seasons.

-If you only grow one crop, time after time, the environment for the particular pest targeting your crop will remain ideal for them.
-They will easily multiply, but if you rotate crops, you will make it much harder for the
+If you only grow one crop all the time, you’re setting up a perfect environment for a pest infestation.
+They will easily be able to multiply, but if you rotate crops, you make it much harder for the

 It’s also been observed that rotating crops mitigate the buildup of pathogens.